CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking

-Although agent-based approaches have demonstrated success across various domains, their application to computational pathology remains largely unexplored.
-PathFinder~\cite{ghezloo2025pathfinder} represents a notable early attempt at introducing agent-based systems for WSI analysis.
-The system segments WSIs into fixed 512×512 patches and employs a U-Net-based architecture to generate importance maps.
-To be specific, PathFinder feeds WSI thumbnails to generate initial importance maps, selects high-probability regions for description generation, and regenerate subsequent importance maps based on previous descriptions and thumbnails.
-While PathFinder introduces agent-based concepts to WSI analysis, it primarily operates through region selection at a fixed magnification level within predefined 512×512 patches.
-Pathologists, however, employ a more flexible diagnostic workflow with dynamic multi-scale navigation—beginning with low-magnification overviews and continuously adjusting zoom levels while moving across tissue regions based on morphological observations to integrate information across different scales.
+Despite success in various domains, agent-based approaches remain largely unexplored in computational pathology.
+PathFinder \cite{ghezloo2025pathfinder} represents a successful early attempt at introducing agent-based systems for WSI analysis.
+The system segments WSIs into fixed 512×512 patches and employs a multi-agent framework that iteratively generates importance maps to select diagnostically relevant regions, produces natural language descriptions of these patches, and then regenerates subsequent importance maps conditioned on previous descriptions.
+However, PathFinder primarily operates through region selection at a fixed magnification level within predefined 512×512 patches, lacking the dynamic multi-scale navigation capability that characterizes pathologist workflows.

-To address this gap, our CPathAgent takes a step further by incorporating multi-scale navigation capabilities that mimic pathologist behavior.
+To address this gap, CPathAgent takes a step further by incorporating multi-scale navigation capabilities that mimic pathologist behavior.
 It autonomously decides where to examine, when to zoom in or out, and how to navigate across WSIs, closely mimicking the iterative diagnostic workflow of expert pathologists.
-Notably, CPathAgent provides real-time verbalization of its diagnostic reasoning, effectively simulating the internal thought processes that pathologists experience during slide examination (specific examples can be found in Appendix Figure \ref{fig:region_selection_example} to \ref{fig:reasoning_example_vqa}).
+Notably, CPathAgent provides verbalization of its diagnostic reasoning, effectively simulating the internal thought processes that pathologists experience during slide examination (specific examples can be found in Appendix Figures \ref{fig:region_selection_example} to \ref{fig:reasoning_example_vqa}).
 This approach enables enhanced interpretability through traceable reasoning paths and improved diagnostic performance.